 C-STEM Girls in Robotics Leadership (GIRL) Camps

-The C-STEM GIRL Camps are focused on motivating girls in middle school through peer mentoring to learn computing and STEM concepts through a fun and exciting robotics-based curriculum.
+The C-STEM GIRL Camps are focused on motivating girls in middle school through peer mentoring to learn computing and STEM concepts through a fun and exciting robotics-based curriculum for one week in the summer.
+Each camp has 20 middle school students as camp participants, two high school girls as assistant coaches, two college girls as coaches, and one C-STEM female teacher as a mentor and coordinator.
 We hope this leadership camp will enable them to serve as leaders and inspire other young girls to gain interest in science and technology through creating robotics clubs on their school campus and participating in the RoboPlay Competition on the C-STEM Day.
 All GIRL Camps are funded by various sponsors and free for camp participants.
 In addition, the camp participants are eligible for the Girl’s Leadership Award

 ABC’s coverage of the camp